wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-indexing-policies.md

 With automatic indexing turned off, you can still selectively add only specific documents to the index.
 Conversely, you can leave automatic indexing on and selectively choose to exclude only specific documents.
 Indexing on/off configurations are useful when you have only a subset of documents that need to be queried.

-For example, the following sample shows how to include a document explicitly using the [DocumentDB .NET SDK](https://github.com/Azure/azure-documentdb-java) and the [RequestOptions.IndexingDirective](http://msdn.microsoft.com/library/microsoft.azure.documents.client.requestoptions.indexingdirective.aspx) property.
+For example, the following sample shows how to include a document explicitly using the [DocumentDB .NET SDK](https://github.com/Azure/azure-documentdb-java) and the <!-- deleted by customization [RequestOptions.IndexingDirective](http://msdn.microsoft.com/zh-cn/library/microsoft.azure.documents.client.requestoptions.indexingdirective.aspx) --><!-- keep by customization: begin --> [RequestOptions.IndexingDirective](http://msdn.microsoft.com/library/microsoft.azure.documents.client.requestoptions.indexingdirective.aspx) <!-- keep by customization: end --> property.

     // If you want to override the default collection behavior to either
     // exclude (or include) a Document from indexing,